How To Start A Compost Bin Or Pile In Your Backyard – Everything You Need To Know

 (Image credit: Flavia Morlachetti / Getty Images)

-How to start a compost bin or pile?
-Ready, set?
+Ready to start a compost bin or pile?
 Let’s start!

 Select Your Composting Style

 This may be the only difficult decision you have to make when you are getting into home compost: deciding on your compost style.
-Compost areas can range from free compost piles, requiring only a cleared space in a sunny corner of the garden where you can pile your compost ingredients, to a fancy bin that you can rotate costing hundreds.
-Most of us draw the line somewhere between.
+Compost areas can range from free compost piles, requiring only a cleared space in a sunny corner of the garden, or a basic compost trash can, to a fancy bin that you can rotate costing hundreds.
+When choosing the best compost bin, most of us draw the line somewhere between.

 I personally built a wooden compost “pen” without a bottom or top in my San Francisco backyard.
 This is a step up from simply using a pile.
 In France, I have a large, plastic bin.
 It looks like a huge garbage can but has drain holes in the bottom.
 My neighbor has a fancy bin elevated on hinges so that it will rotate to blend the compost effortlessly.